Frequently Asked Questions for Student Employees

 - Who determines my pay rate?

 The Student Employment Office establishes wage guidelines for on-campus hiring departments based on the duties and qualifications of the position.
 The department uses these guidelines to determine where the position fits within the student salary schedule.
 Generally, positions which require more technical and specialized skills, or which require specific work experience, or greater levels of responsibility are compensated at higher rates of pay.
-As of July 1, 2017, San Francisco minimum wage is $14.00 per hour.
-On July 1, 2018, the minimum wage will increase to $15.00/hour.
+As of July 1, 2018, the minimum wage will increase to $15.00/hour.

 - Are taxes withheld from my earnings?

 All student employment earnings are considered taxable by the IRS.
 By default, a portion of your earnings will be withheld from each paycheck and sent to the IRS as income tax.
 You can adjust the amount withheld from your paychecks by submitting a form W-4 to the USF Payroll Office.
 Other taxes, such as Medicare and Social Security taxes are generally assessed only during the summer, when students may be enrolled less than full time.

 - Can I have more than one job?

 Yes, through non-work study employment.
 That is, you may only have one federal work study position but may hold a 2nd position that is paid through non-work-study.
 The University recommends, however, that you limit your employment to one position that meets your needs.
 Keep in mind that while classes are in session you may only work up to a maximum of 25 hours per week if you are a domestic student and up to 20 hours if you are an international student.
 Also, note that most employers prefer at least a 2-3 hour block of work time since productivity increases with shifts that are at least that long.